xmaysonnave/tiddlywiki-ipfs/README.md

 <b>Remarks:</b>
 <br/>
 * The https://tiddly.bluelightav.eth.link Url requires Ipfs Companion to be fully resolved as an Ipns indentifier otherwise [EthDNS and EthLink](https://eth.link/) is taking care of your Url.
-EthLink do not resolve well the https://subdomain.domain.eth.link Url as browsers complain about the Https certificate.
+EthLink do not resolve well the https://tiddly.bluelightav.eth.link Url as browsers complain about the Https certificate.
 This Let's Encrypt valid certificate is a wildcard certificate but too widely opened and considered insecure by major browsers (Tested with Chrome and Firefox).
-The http://tiddly.bluelightav.eth.link is also available and browsers do not complain however MITM are possible.
+The http://tiddly.bluelightav.eth.link is also available however MITM are possible.
 * The https://bluelightav.eth.link Url requires requires Ipfs Companion to be fully resolved as an Ipns identifier otherwise [EthDNS and EthLink](https://eth.link/) is taking care of your Url.
 In that situation browsers do not complain.
+The http://bluelightav.eth.link is also available however MITM are possible.
 * The https://bluelightav.eth Url requires Metamask to be fully resolved as an Ipfs identifier.